 “It was a great program!
 Mary Alice was fantastic and so personable, our audience loved it.” — Hudson Library & Historical Society

-Mary Alice Monroe is the New York Times bestselling author of 30 books, including The Beach House series: The Beach HouseSwimming Lessons, Beach House Memories, Beach House for Rent, Beach House Reunion, On Ocean Boulevard, and her latest The Summer of Lost and Found.
+Mary Alice Monroe is the New York Times bestselling author of 30 books, including The Beach House series: The Beach HouseSwimming Lessons, Beach House Memories, Beach House for Rent, Beach House Reunion, On Ocean Boulevard, and her latest Where the Rivers Merge.
 Monroe also writes children’s picture books and a middle grade fiction series, The Islanders.

 More than 7.5 million copies of her books have been published worldwide, and she’s earned numerous accolades and awards, including: Induction into the South Carolina Academy of Authors’ Hall of Fame; the Southwest Florida Author of Distinction Award; South Carolina Award for Literary Excellence; RT Lifetime Achievement Award; the International Book Award for Green Fiction, and the prestigious Southern Book Prize for Fiction.
 Her bestselling novel The Beach House is a Hallmark Hall of Fame movie.